-Amy’s clinical work and research focuses on child and adolescent mental health utilizing art therapy in populations with chronic and critical medical issues as well as those being treated in palliative care.
+Amy’s clinical work focuses on child and adolescent mental health utilizing art therapy in populations with chronic and critical medical issues as well as those being treated in palliative care.
 She has also worked with people coping with substance abuse issues, eating disorders, psychiatric diagnoses, and behavioral health challenges.
 Amy has been invited to publish works and present at international conferences on topics such as: art therapy assessments, mandalas in art therapy, the therapeutic use of hand papermaking, technology and art therapy, and the collaboration of the creative arts therapies and arts in health programs.
 Additionally, Amy has taught creativity, design thinking, and innovation for the UF Innovation Academy since 2013 and is the co-developer of the UF Academy for Strategic Creativity - a solutions incubator and creative thinking training program for university administrators, faculty, and staff.

 Overall, Amy’s teaching and clinical work evolves from the belief that creativity is a lifestyle that promotes personal balance and wellbeing.
 Her greatest tip for people embarking on careers in arts in health, the creative arts therapies, or the arts is to approach the fields with an entrepreneurial spirit and use our greatest strength: creativity!